Holding UK permanent resident status

 Applications for UK permanent resident documentation– How we can help

-With UK’s exit from the EU and the implementation of the new settled status system on the horizon, taking specialist legal advice can only help in clarifying what can be a complex and worrying situation, improving your chances of a successful application and helping you to settle permanently in the UK.
+With UK’s exit from the EU and the implementation of the new settled status, taking specialist legal advice can only help in clarifying what can be a complex and worrying situation, improving your chances of a successful application and helping you to settle permanently in the UK.